stolostron/multicloud-operators-subscription-release/README.md

 The subscription operator watches `HelmChartSubscription` and `HelmRelease` CRs.

-The User creates a HelmChartSubscription CR.
+The User creates a HelmChartSubscription CR. if installPlanApproval is set to `Automatic` then the helmrepo will be monitored and new chart version will be deployed, if set to `Manual` then no automatic deployment.

 ```yaml
 apiVersion: app.ibm.com/v1alpha1